- We advise you to exercise normal safety precautions in Argentina.

 Australian/Argentine dual nationals staying in Argentina for more than 180 days are required to depart Argentina on an Argentine passport.
 The application process for an Argentine passport is often time-consuming and requires presentation of documents proving your identity.
 If you are an Australian resident, proof of your address in Australia may be required.
 The Australian Embassy cannot assist in the application process for an Argentine passport or other identity documents.

 Children born in Argentina to Australian parents are considered Argentine nationals by local authorities and are required to depart on an Argentine passport.
-Our Information for dual nationals page provides further information for dual nationals.
+Our Dual nationals page provides further information.

 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.